 The U.S. National Hurricane Center said rain caused by the remnants of Ingrid could still produce life-threatening floods and mud slides in a large part of eastern Mexico.

-State oil monopoly Pemex had to evacuate three oil platforms and halted drilling at some wells.
+State oil monopoly Pemex evacuated three oil platforms and halted drilling at some wells.
 A spokesman for the company said output and exports had not been affected.

-The rain had caused the state of Guerrero damages of over 5 billion pesos ($387 million), the local government said.
+The rain has caused more than 5 billion pesos ($387 million) in damage in the state of Guerrero, the local government said.

 ($1 = 12.92 Mexican pesos)